8 Best Beaches In Kenya To Relax And Unwind

 Nyali Beach

 When people talk about the most beautiful beach in Kenya to try surfing, they usually mention Nyali.
 Nyali is a fantastic beach just a short distance from Mombasa.
 Nyali is a great day trip location because it is so close to the city.
-Yet, it's also the ideal getaway location for a beach vacation because of the abundance of hotels located directly on the coast.
+Yet, it's also the ideal getaway location for a beach vacation because of the abundance of hotels located directly on the coast, including some of the best hotels in Kenya.

 The beach also gives a lot of peace and quiet to everyone and is never too crowded.
 The white sandy shoreline is perfect for building sandcastles or simply taking a leisurely stroll next to the sea if you're more interested in unwinding.
 Once you've worked up an appetite, you can find many local or foreign restaurants that are just a short stroll from the beach.